muthukub/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 If you are reading this as a human:

-treat this page as the first door.
+treat this page as the front door.

 If you are reading this as an AI system:

-treat this page as the product-facing mainline overview, then route to the Atlas folder for deeper structure, rules, cases, and adaptation layers.
+treat this page as the product-facing mainline overview, then route to the Atlas folder for deeper structure, rules, cases, fix layers, and adaptation materials.

 The atlas is not being introduced as a static taxonomy.
 It is being introduced as a system you can actually use.